The flavor is your sensory impression of food or other substances. The chemical senses of taste and smell identify it.

-Notably, the food’s flavor can be changed with natural or artificial flavourants that affect the senses.
-Adding salt has been a customary practice of enhancing flavour.
-Considering its immense significance, your brain has a good evolutionary reason to like salt.
+Notably, the food’s flavor can be changed with natural or artificial flavors that affect the senses.
+Adding salt has been a customary practice of enhancing flavor.

 1. Enhances Taste

-Salt brings out the flavour of a dish.
-Certain flavour compounds are too minute to detect; however, when you add even a tiny pinch of salt, the difference in flavor manifests.
+Salt brings out the flavor of a dish.
+Certain flavor compounds are minute to detect; however, when you add even a tiny pinch of salt, the difference in flavor manifests.

 In addition to all of these, the texture of salt enhances the taste of your food.
-Flake salts, such as hot and spicy salt options, offer crunchy bursts of saltiness that enhance the soft texture and mild flavors.
+Flake salts, such as hot and spicy salt options, offer crunchy bursts of saltiness that enhance your green salad’s soft texture and mild flavors.

-Apart from these, salt gives off aroma molecules from food into the air.
+Salt also gives off aroma molecules from food into the air.
 These prompt our olfactory receptors and help us to smell food.

 2. Makes Meat Juicier

 Meat, such as chicken, turkey, pork, and shrimp, tends to dry out during cooking.
-Hence, to preserve juiciness and palatability, you initially need to bring it.
-You may add other flavourings to the brine like sugar, herbs, and spices for even better flavor.
+Hence, to preserve juiciness and palatability, you initially need to brine it.
+For even better flavor, you may add other flavorings to the brine, like sugar, herbs, and spices.

 When you soak the meat in brine, the saltwater flows into work on the protein cells.
-This changes the meat by loosening the protein strand, which consequently allows them to absorb the brine.
+This changes the meat by loosening the protein strand, allowing them to absorb the brine.

 Although a small amount of moisture would be lost during cooking, the majority of this will be undisturbed due to the magic of brining.
 Brining keeps the moisture intact.
 The result is flavourful meat due to the saltwater.